Living Off Campus

 Before you decide to live off-campus, consider the pros and cons and learn how it impacts your financial aid.

-The Financial Aid Office has determined the costs associated with living off-campus based on national averages as well as the California Student Aid Commission (CSAC) survey of Student Expenses and Resources Survey (SEARS).
+The Financial Aid Office has determined the costs associated with living off-campus based on national averages as well as the California Student Aid Commission (CSAC) Student Expenses and Resources Survey (SEARS).

 A student living off-campus will see a reduction in their overall eligibility for financial aid based on the less expensive options of either living off-campus or with parent(s).
 Most students who live off-campus see a reduction in their need-based scholarship by the difference between the On-Campus and Off-Campus or with Parent budgets.